U.S. high court confronts Obamacare contraceptives challenge

 Scalia, a conservative Roman Catholic, was considered a reliable vote for the religious groups.
 In 2014, he was in the majority when the court ruled 5-4 that family-owned companies run on religious principles, including craft retailer Hobby Lobby Stores Inc, could object to the provision for religious reasons.

-A Colorado-based order of Roman Catholic nuns called the Little Sisters of the Poor that runs care homes for the elderly was among the groups challenging the requirement.

-Among the other challengers were: Bishop David Zubik and the Roman Catholic Diocese of Pittsburgh; the Roman Catholic archdiocese of Washington, D.C.; Priests for Life; and East Texas Baptist University.
+Among other challengers are: Bishop David Zubik and the Roman Catholic Diocese of Pittsburgh; the Roman Catholic archdiocese of Washington, D.C.; Priests for Life; and East Texas Baptist University.

-Roman Catholic priest Frank Pavone, national director of the group Priests for Life, said the dispute boils down to this issue: “the government cannot force believers to choose between following their faith and following the law.”

-“This accommodation is not an ‘opt-out.’
-Rather, it is a hijacking of the mechanism of our insurance plans to further the immoral goal of expanding access to abortion-inducing drugs and other objectionable services,” Pavone said.